Timmylin123/starter-hugo-academic/content/publication/role-playing-with-robot/index.md

   - "1"

 authors:
+  - 'Spencer Ng'
   - admin
+  - 'You Li'
-- Spencer Ng
+  - 'Sarah Sebo'

 publication: In *Proceedings of the 2024 ACM/IEEE International Conference on